Rising from the Dead

 “He died for all, that those who live should no longer live for themselves but for him who died for them and was raised again” (2 Corinthians 5:15).

-This is what the resurrection accomplished—the overthrow of death itself and the establishment of a new reality in which life, not death, has the final word.
+This is what the resurrection accomplished, the overthrow of death itself and the establishment of a new reality in which life, not death, defines the outcome.

-Jesus stands at the head of this new humanity—the first to rise, the first to overcome.
+Jesus stands at the head of a new order of life—the first to rise, the first to overcome.

 “You killed the one who leads the way into life, whom God raised from among the dead, of which we are witnesses.”
 (Acts 3:15).